Travel guide

 Bonus: Travel Insurance for Crutch Users

-Travel insurance is especially important when you're injured.
+Travel insurance is strongly recommended when you're injured.
+Coverage rules vary by country and policy—read the terms carefully or talk to an agent.
 Look for policies that cover:

 Recommended providers: